 About the ISNTD

-The ISNTD is an independent organisation providing a multidisciplinary global platform to an international network of individuals working in the fields of Neglected Tropical Diseases, diseases of poverty and global development.
+The ISNTD is an independent organisation providing a multidisciplinary global platform to an international network of individuals working in the fields of Neglected Tropical Diseases (NTDs), diseases of poverty and global development.

-As a result, the Society has developed a vibrant, proactive and international Membership base and facilitates the development of concrete partnerships throughout its network and activities.
+As a result, the ISNTD has developed a vibrant, proactive and international membership base and facilitates the development of concrete partnerships throughout its network and activities.

 In this ethos, the International Society for Neglected Tropical Diseases aims to:

-• generate awareness & critical debate in endemic and non-endemic countries of NTDs
+• generate awareness & critical debate in endemic and non-endemic countries of Neglected Tropical Diseases

 • increase the exposure of researchers, charities and organisations that make up the backbone of field work and outreach to the affected countries